 One thing, or everything?

 First, you should decide whether you want to be a jack-of-all-trades, or focus down on a specific area.
 While a drone business that covers multiple use cases may allow you to attract a wider variety of clients, there is also a risk of spreading yourself too thinly.
-As the drone industry has matured, it has fragmented into a great number of highly specialized niches, and it may be easier for you to make your mark in one of these by becoming really good at just one thing.
+As the drone industry has matured, it has fragmented into a great number of highly specialized niches.
+It may be easier for you to make your mark in one of these by becoming really good at just one thing.

 Your choice of application will also drive the design and payload selection of your drone.
 For instance, LiDAR sensors are typically more expensive and heavier than cameras for photogrammetry, so check your budget and plan accordingly.